qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

   type: RunAsAny
 ```

 then exit with the command sequence Escape key, then hit colin key ":" then "wq" key this will finally save the modifications.
-We are now ready to install a sample ElasticCluster using our dynamic proviisioning.
+We are now ready to install a sample ElasticCluster using our dynamic provisioning.

 ### Gluster Volume Types